AryanResham/Kiaar-Dashboard/README.md

-I'll help you analyze all the files and provide a comprehensive summary of the work done in this project.
-Let me gather the contents of the key files.
-Based on the files in the workspace, I'll provide a comprehensive summary of the KIAAR Dashboard project:

  Project Overview
 KIAAR Dashboard is a GIS (Geographic Information System) analytics platform that allows users to monitor and analyze geospatial data related to vegetation health, water stress, and land classification.